 \section{Concluding remarks and perspectives}

-In this paper, we proposed and studied a novel model for active motion that incorporates the persistent effects through the memory function \eqref{ActiveKernel}.
-The specific choice of such function implies the Smoluchowski-like equation \eqref{GeneralizedEq}, for the probability density function, $P_{\text{a}}(\boldsymbol{x},t)$, of finding a particle at the position $\boldsymbol{x}$ at the time $t$ in a $d$-dimensional space; this density function entails the information of the activity.
-The main feature of the kernel memory is that it is damped out slower than the corresponding telegrapher's one \cite{ForsterBook, DunkelPhysRep2009} in the short-time regime, leading to an original generalization of the well-known telegrapher's equation characterized by the parameter $\eta$.
-Our analysis takes into account the fluctuations of a thermal bath as well.
-The joint effect of thermal and active fluctuations is encompassed in the total probability density function $P(\boldsymbol{x},t)$, given by Eq. \eqref{TotalPDF}, whose Fourier transform give us the intermediate scattering function (see Eq. \eqref{TotalPDF-Fourier}).
-Thus our analysis avoids the sometimes cumbersome hierarchy analysis made for active Brownian and run-and-tumble motion and allows a qualitative comparison with the experimental data for Janus particles \cite{KurzthalerPRL2018}.
+In this paper we proposed and studied a model for active motion that incorporates the persistence effects of self-propulsion through the memory function given in Eq. \eqref{ActiveKernel}.
+The specific choice of such function results in the Smoluchowski-like equation \eqref{GeneralizedEq} for the probability density function $P_{\text{a}}(\boldsymbol{x},t)$ of finding a particle at the position $\boldsymbol{x}$ at the time $t$ in a $d$-dimensional space.
+The main feature of the memory kernel \eqref{ActiveKernel} is that it gives a smaller weight to events in the past than the corresponding exponential memory of the telegrapher process \cite{ForsterBook, DunkelPhysRep2009}.
+This leads to Eq. \eqref{GeneralizedEq}, which corresponds to an original generalization of the well-known telegrapher's equation.
+Such a generalization takes into consideration, in an exact manner, the contribution of active motion characterized by the parameter $\eta$, which carries implicitly, the mechanism of self-propulsion.
+Our analysis takes into consideration the fluctuations of a thermal bath as well.
+The joint effects of thermal and active fluctuations are encompassed in the total probability density function $P(\boldsymbol{x},t)$, given by Eq. \eqref{TotalPDF}, whose Fourier transform gives us the intermediate scattering function [see Eq. \eqref{TotalPDF-Fourier}].
+Thus, our analysis avoids the sometimes cumbersome hierarchy analysis made for active Brownian and run-and-tumble motion and allows a qualitative comparison with the experimental data for Janus particles \cite{KurzthalerPRL2018}.